Depra-Inc/SerializeReference.Extensions/Docs/README.md

 The `SerializeReference` attribute, added in **Unity 2019.3**, makes it possible to serialize references to interfaces and abstract classes.

-The `SubtypeMenu` attribute allows you to easily set subclasses of those abstract classes in the **Editor** that are serialized by `SerializeReference` attribute.
+The `SerializeReferenceDropdown` attribute allows you to easily set subclasses of those abstract classes in the **Editor** that are serialized by `SerializeReference` attribute.